 Atlas VPN continues to be the value king in that regard.
-As a free user, you're getting access to three locations: Netherlands - Amsterdam, USA - Los Angeles, and USA - New York.
-While they offer you unlimited bandwidth, the free version won't give you access to streaming-optimized servers, 24/7 support, unlimited simultaneous connections, and the SafeBrowse feature.
+As a free user, you're getting access to three locations: Netherlands – Amsterdam, USA – Los Angeles, and USA – New York.
+However, the free version won't give you access to streaming-optimized servers, unlimited bandwidth, 24/7 support, unlimited simultaneous connections, and the SafeBrowse feature.

 Servers and locations